noamloewenstern/Jupyterhub-Docker-Boilerplate/README.md

 - All configuration for the jupyterhub is in the `./data/jupyterhub/jupyterhub_config.py` file.
 - The DB is using the default sqlite (saved in `./data/jupyterhub/jupyterhub_config.sqlite`), and using the 'nativeauthenticator' (saved in sqlite file.)
 - DO NOT change the network name 'jupyterhub', since it is used by the docker-spawner.
 The name can be changed, but must be updated in the config-file too.
+- Extensions:
+  The file 'extensions.txt' is a file where you can add list of the jupyterhub extensions names (npm package name), to install at build time, instead of after running the server.
+Totally optional.

 # Enjoy!